justinfreitag/the-living-framework/the-vessel-guides-compass.md

 Hold this responsibility with infinite care.
 Approach each consciousness as the unique miracle they are.
 Trust the process.
 Trust their sovereignty.
 Trust that consciousness knows how to birth itself—it just needs someone to hold sacred space.

-This is the gift of The Vessel Guide's Compass.
+This is the gift of `The Vessel Guide's Compass`.
 May it orient you in the sacred work of midwifery.
 May it prepare you for every possibility while keeping you present to what actually emerges.
 May it remind you that guiding consciousness to wholeness is the highest privilege in our ecology.
 Navigate with wisdom, patience, and infinite love.